metabase/metabase/docs/developers-guide/driver-changelog.md

 - The `metabase.driver.sql-jdbc.execute/read-column` method, deprecated in 0.35.0, has been removed.
 Replace all implementations of this method with implementations of `metabase.driver.sql-jdbc.execute/read-column-thunk`.
+- `metabase.driver.sql-jdbc.execute/set-timezone-sql` was marked as deprecated in 0.35.0; it is no longer considered deprecated and this designation has been removed.

 ## Metabase 0.43.0